Spain: 2023 Business aviation destination guide

 Customs and security clearance procedures are straightforward and user-friendly for operators arriving in Spain, from either inside or outside the Schengen area.
 It’s essential, however, to be aware of visa and documentation requirements as well as agricultural restrictions.
 Here are some tips to make your planning easier.
 Your ground handler will submit crew/passenger/aircraft details to authorities in advance and escort passengers/crew to either the GAT or main terminal for clearance.

-In most cases, crew, including pilots, flight mechanics, and flight attendants, do not require visas for Spain as long as they have a valid passport and crew ID as long as they leave the country as crew if they plan to do a crew change and depart as a passenger on an airline flight VISA will be required.
+In most cases, crew, including pilots, flight mechanics, and flight attendants, do not require visas for Spain as long as they have a valid passport and crew ID as long as they leave the country as crew if they plan to do a crew change and depart as a passenger on an airline flight VISA will be required (depending upon nationality).
 Passengers, depending upon nationality, may require visas.
 Some foreign nationals may obtain visas on arrival, while others must have visas issued in advance.
 In some cases, passengers who are staying no more than 24 hours in Spain will be issued a pass in place of the required visa.
 Always check with your ground handler or trip support provider before arrival on passenger and crew visa requirements and 24-hour pass options in the case of passengers.
 There are certain situations, depending upon the aircraft’s nationality, where police may be present plane-side to confirm documentation of all crew and passengers on arrival.
 Although this is not the norm, it can happen from time to time.

 Spain is refreshingly lenient in terms of arriving international food and in-flight catering items.
 Suppose you wish to bring in catering for the next leg of your travel.
 In that case, it’s best to communicate with a 3rd-party provider or ground handler, but it’s usually not an issue.
 Always check with your ground handler in advance for restrictions on bringing agricultural and other items into Spain.
 In-flight catering from international flights may not be brought into the country.
 Still, it may be kept, on a case-by-case basis, at the airport under the care of your ground handler.
 However, please check with the ground handler to ensure they have the space and refrigeration you may require for any perishable food items.